Ultimately, content in some form or another is what every user is searching for online. Whether it’s articles, videos, or blogs, it’s all content.

 Because you can incorporate even more content with those exact same key search phrases to seek out even more people.
 Here’s an example:

 Let’s just say that someone is looking to find a specialist dentist in the Manchester area and puts a search query into Google entitled “dental implant dentist in Manchester” … When they do, the good news is that Google is returning your article, page, or blog above everyone else’s.

 Because it’s well written, informative, and totally relevant to their needs ….

-It would make sense therefore to dominate that key phrase by writing other relevant blogs, articles and/or extensive guides utilising those exact same popular keywords.
-As an example of this could be…
+It would make sense, therefore, to dominate that key phrase by writing other relevant blogs, articles and/or extensive guides utilising those exact same popular keywords.
+An example of this could be…

 - A patient-friendly guide on “Everything you need to know about dental implants in Manchester but were afraid to ask”